IlidioDeos/IlidioDeos/README.md

 ## Some info

 My name is Ilidio Deos.
-I currently live in Rio de Janeiro, Brazil and I'm a software development student.
+I currently live in Rio de Janeiro, Brazil and I'm a Full Stack developer student.

 I was a professional game streamer for almost 4 years on Twitch and Uber for almost 2 years in Portugal, and today I dedicate myself fully to college and coding stuff.